DAM-CTD-Software/CTD-Client/how_to.rst

 that checks the candidate files coordinates against a polygon of coordinates, that must be given in any form that geopandas can handle.
 All the configuration options for a single NRT are saved in a .toml file.
 A template can be obtained from inside the software.
-A configuration file needs to be prefixed with "nrt_" and have the .toml extension.
-The CTD-Client looks for these files in the root directory of the CTD-Client installation.
+A configuration file needs to be prefixed with "nrt\_" and have the .toml extension.
+More details concerning configuration can be found :doc:`here </installing>`.

 Usage
 ^^^^^^^